Containing 10 Articles of Faith

 rejected and thus suffer and die for the sins of all mankind, and rise again to

-offer redemption to both Jews and Gentiles in His Name before His second
+offer redemption and forgiveness of sins to both Jews and Gentiles in His Name before His second

 advent.
 His second coming will be to judge all mankind, (Matt.
 25:31-32; Rev.